carsso/php-ovhcloud/CONTRIBUTING.rst

 Licensing for new files:
 ------------------------

-PHP-OVH is licensed under a (modified) BSD license.
-Anything contributed to PHP-OVH must be released under this license.
+PHP-OVHcloud is licensed under a (modified) BSD license.
+Anything contributed to PHP-OVHcloud must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.